Sizeless/ReplicationPackage/README.md

 ```
 If the experiments are still running, this command will retrieve the data for the already finished memory sizes and repetitions.

-Measuring the ten repetitions for six different function memory sizes took only ~8 hours but was comparatively expensive (~500$) for a load of 10 requests per second.
+Measuring the ten repetitions for six different function memory sizes took only ~8 hours but was comparatively expensive (~400$) for a load of 10 requests per second.

 ## Synthetic Function Generator
 This is the Synthetic function generator from the manuscript "Sizeless: Predicting the optimal size of serverless functions".
 It generates AWS Lambda deployable functions by randomly combining commonly occurring function segments.
 The generated functions are instrumented with a resource consumption monitoring functionality.
 Besides the generation it also provides the possibility to directly benchmark the resulting functions.
 Overall, it allows the generation and benchmarking of an almost arbirarily large number of serverless functions.

+### Resource consumption monitoring

 ### Setup
 In order to install and configure the synthetic function generator, the following steps are required: